LeTac-MPC: Learning Model Predictive Control for Tactile-reactive Grasping: Experiments

 Note that the contraction response of the gripper in the box experiment is faster than that of the banana.
 This is because the inertia of the box containing beads changes significantly during dynamic transportation, requiring a faster response to maintain its stability.

 2) Fig.~\ref{fig:daily_grasping} shows the tactile images of all 10 daily objects in the experiments.
 Table~\ref{tab:force} shows the results and mean grasping forces of the experiments.
-Our proposed LeTac-MPC is able to generalize to different objects with different physical properties, sizes, shapes, and surface textures, as shown in Fig.~\ref{fig:daily_grasping}. {Items such as cracker (Fig.~\ref{fig:daily_grasping}(d)), oion ring (Fig.~\ref{fig:daily_grasping}(e)), and oreo (Fig.~\ref{fig:daily_grasping}(f)) are smaller than the size of the gripper and also have complex textures and cluttered contours.} The training dataset only includes four standardized blocks with different physical properties.
-This indicates the good generalization ability of LeTac-MPC.
+Our proposed LeTac-MPC is able to generalize to different objects with different physical properties, sizes, shapes, and surface textures, as shown in Fig.~\ref{fig:daily_grasping}. {Items such as cracker (Fig.~\ref{fig:daily_grasping}(d)), onion ring (Fig.~\ref{fig:daily_grasping}(e)), and oreo (Fig.~\ref{fig:daily_grasping}(f)) are smaller than the size of the gripper and also have complex textures and cluttered contours.} The training dataset only includes four standardized blocks with different physical properties.
+This indicates a good generalizability of LeTac-MPC.
 In Fig.~\ref{fig:grasping_curve}, we show the gripper width curves of several experiments.

-3) {As shown in Figs.~\ref{fig:daily_grasping}(b)~and~\ref{fig:daily_grasping}(i)}, although the tactile feedback for soft objects like bagel and tomato is subtle, LeTac-MPC can still grasp robustly.
-However, both PD and MPC controllers rely on contact area as the feedback signal to compute control inputs, and therefore cannot function on soft objects that have subtle tactile feedback.
-This is because it is difficult to obtain a high-quality and stable contact area from the tactile feedback for soft objects.
-There are two popular ways to extract the contact area mask of the tactile image, thresholding depth images (Fig.~\ref{fig:thresholding}) and difference images (Fig.~\ref{fig:diff_thresholding}). {The depth image is the 3D reconstruction of the contact surface and can be obtained by the method in \cite{wang2021gelsight}.
-The difference image is obtained by subtracting the current frame image from the first frame image, with marker removal achieved by interpolation at the marker locations on both the current and first frames.}
+3) As shown in Figs.~\ref{fig:daily_grasping}(b)~and~\ref{fig:daily_grasping}(i), although the tactile feedback for soft objects such as bagel and tomato is subtle, LeTac-MPC can still grasp robustly.
+However, both PD and MPC controllers rely on the contact area as the feedback signal to compute control inputs, and therefore cannot function on soft objects that have subtle tactile feedback.
+This is because it is difficult to obtain a high-quality and stable contact area from tactile feedback for soft objects.
+There are two popular ways to extract the contact area mask of the tactile image, thresholding depth images (Fig.~\ref{fig:thresholding}) and difference images (Fig.~\ref{fig:diff_thresholding}).
+The depth image is the 3D reconstruction of the contact surface and can be obtained by the method in \cite{wang2021gelsight}.
+The difference image is obtained by subtracting the current frame image from the first frame image, with marker removal achieved by interpolation at the marker locations on both the current and the first frames.